Sextant (astronomy): Mural sextants

 Remains of Ulugh Beg's mural sextant, Samarkand, Uzbekistan, 15th century.

 The first known mural sextant was constructed in Ray, Iran, by Abu-Mahmud al-Khujandi in 994.
 To measure the obliquity of the ecliptic, al-Khujandī invented a device that he called al-Fakhri sextant (al-suds al Fakhrī), a reference to his patron, Buwayhid ruler, Fakhr al Dawla (976–997).
 This instrument was a sixty-degree arc on a wall aligned along a meridian (north–south) line.
 Al Khujandi's instrument was larger than previous instruments; it had a radius of about twenty meters.
 The main improvement incorporated in al-Fakhri sextants over earlier instruments was bringing the precision of reading to seconds while older instruments could only be read in degrees and minutes.
 This was confirmed by al-Birūni, al-Marrākushī and al-Kāshī.
 Al-Khujandī used his device to measure the sun's angle above the horizon at the summer and winter solstices; these two measurements allow computation of the latitude of the sextant's location and the obliquity of the ecliptic.

-Ulugh Beg constructed a Fakhri Sextant that had a radius of 40.4 meters, the largest instrument of its type in the 15th century.
+Ulugh Beg constructed a Fakhri Sextant that had a radius of 36 or 40.4 meters (depending on source), the largest instrument of its type in the 15th century.
 Housed in the Ulugh Beg Observatory, the sextant had a finely constructed arc with a staircase on either side to provide access for the assistants who performed the measurements.